 Also, remember to drink water throughout the day.
 The Mayo Clinic suggests about 15 cups a day for men, and 11 cups a day for women.

 Finally, get sufficient sleep

-Good nutrition combined with physical training is essential if you want to enjoy athletics and achieve your goals.
-With the tips above, you will know the appropriate meals to maintain the right balance between the energy consumed and the output.
+Good nutrition combined with physical training is essential if you want to enjoy your sport and achieve your goals.
+With the tips above, you can maintain the right balance between the energy consumed and the output.